 In addition, the Xbox Series X and Series S support it, and it has the weight of Dolby behind it.

-Image quality has improved across all price points recently.
-Even $500 TV sets can be compared to ones that cost twice the price.
+Recently, image quality has improved across all price points.
+As a result, even $500 TV sets compare to ones that cost twice the price.

-You can’t even assume that paying more will improve your image quality.
-In some rare cases, you’ll get less image quality.
+You can only assume that paying more will improve your image quality.
+But, unfortunately, in some rare cases, you’ll get less image quality.

 What you do get on more expensive TV sets are extra features.
 You may want some of these depending on what you watch or do on your TV.

-The image quality of any TV is largely affected by the internal image processor.
+The image quality of any TV is primarily affected by the internal image processor.
 Good ones can turn 720p content into presentable images on a 4K screen.